We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The frame is painted in fun orange and gray colors and features lots of reflective stickers that improve visibility and make the bike look even better.

-When it comes to unique designs, Yuba Flip Flop is the best balance bike for toddlers you can get.
-It has an awesome-looking giraffe paint job and even a rear rack so your kid can carry their favorite toys wherever they go.
+When it comes to unique designs, Early Rider Limited Big Foot is the best balance bike for toddlers you can get.
+It has an awesome-looking silver paint job and knobby tires so kids can ride on and off-road with ease.

 Cheapest One on This List